shbht/chat-ui/README.md

     bower install
     ```

-3. Create build:
+3. Create build (run with sudo):

     ```
-    grunt
+    sudo grunt
     ```

-4. Start the server and preview
+4. Start the server and preview (run with sudo):

     ```
-    grunt serve
+    sudo grunt serve
     ```